ShoiraTa/add-user-app/README.md

 Single page app that adds adds users to a list and displays error if username and userage values are invalid.
+Used hooks like useState and useRef.
+Used Portals to make html flow semantically correct .

 ## Built With